morgans3/cdk_spa_deployment/README.md

-# CDK Project for Deploying SPA to a S3 bucket and hosting via Route 53
+# CDK Project for Deploying SPA to a S3 bucket, hosting via Cloudfront, utilising Route 53 and updated via a CI/CD pipeline

 Cloud Development Kit project for managing AWS Services for deploying a SPA website from Github.
+The site will update whenver the GitHub repository branch is updated.

 ## Pre-requisites